apluslms/a-plus/doc/README.md

     [path_to_virtualenv]/bin/python manage.py test

+### Troubleshooting (for Ubuntu)

+Error: ImportError: No module named _sysconfigdata_nd

+Solutions:

+    sudo pip install --upgrade virtualenv

+    sudo ln -s /usr/lib/python2.7/plat-*/_sysconfigdata_nd.py /usr/lib/python2.7/

+Error: /usr/bin/ld: cannot find -lz

+Solutions:

+    sudo apt-get install zlib1g-dev

+    sudo apt-get install lib32z1-dev

 ## Example grader

-If you've loaded the initial data the example exercise relies on external grader server (example_grader.py) running on port 8888.
+If you've loaded the initial data the example exercise relies on you can use the external grader server (example_grader.py) running on port 8888.
 This grader (found in this folder) can be started by running:

     python example_grader.py

 Now the example exercise in A+ should work and you should get points from submissions accordingly.